Athanasiamo/2022-05-11-uio-r-tidyverse/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
-carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
+venue: "University of Oslo"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-venue: "University of Oslo"        # brief name of host site without address (e.g., "Euphoric State University")
+address: "Gaustadalléen 23B, 0373 Oslo"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-address: "Seminarrom 123 in Vilhelm Bjerknes hus,  Moltke Moes vei 35, 0851 Oslo"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+country: "NO"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
-country: "no"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
+language: "EN"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
-language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
+latitude: "59.943420"        # decimal latitude of workshop venue (use https://www.latlong.net/)
-latlng: "59.940037, 10.7237"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use http://www.latlong.net/)
+longitude: "10.717820"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "May 22 and May 29, 2019"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "April 11 - 12"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "08:30-16:00"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "9:00-16:00"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2019-05-22      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2022-04-11      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2019-05-29        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2022-04-12        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Dmytro Perepolkin", "Raoul Wolf"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Athanasia Monika Mowinckel", "Espen Rosenquist"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Viviane Girardin"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Alina Sartorius"],["Asbjørn Holmgren"], ["Luis Cadahia-Lorenzo"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["contact-us@swcarpentry.uio.no"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["contact-us@carpentry.uio.no"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes: "http://pad.software-carpentry.org/20190522-R"            # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
+collaborative_notes:   http://pad.software-carpentry.org/2022-04-11-uio # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---